American News Company: Early years

-American News's monopoly position in the market was virtually unchallenged until Frank Munsey, frustrated by ANC's refusal to handle his cheap 10 cent pulp magazines, was forced to set up his own distribution, Red Star News.
-This was the first of the so-called ID or independent distributors.
-Munsey balked when ANC informed him that 4 cents was the most they would pay wholesale for a magazine that sold for 10 cents retail, and Munsey retaliated by cutting out the middleman and setting up his own distributor to sell directly to newsdealers for 7 cents a copy.
+American News's monopoly position in the market was virtually unchallenged until Frank Munsey, frustrated by ANC's refusal to handle his cheap 10 cent pulp magazines, was forced to set up his own distribution company, Red Star News.
+Munsey had balked when ANC informed him that 4 cents was the most they would pay wholesale for a magazine that sold for 10 cents retail, and thus Munsey retaliated by cutting out the middleman.
+With Red Star News handling the distribution he managed to receive 7 cents per copy instead of the 4 that ANC had promised him.
+This was the first of the so-called "ID" or "independent distributors".
 Munsey was followed in time by Hearst, Fawcett, Curtis, Annenberg and Donenfeld, all constrained by various factors into setting up their own independent distribution networks outside the ANC monopoly; nonetheless ANC remained by far the dominant firm up until its collapse.